exoplatform/exo-documentation/docs/Manage-Space.rst

 Type-ahead suggestions allow to facilitate selection users and groups to invite.

 .. note:: Only spaces that the creator is member of can be selected.
+          Space template can predefine the individual users or spaces members to invite in the space.
+It will be displayed in Users field.

 6. Click Create Space button to finish adding your new space.
 The new space appears.